Funding programs to combat Human Trafficking

 Women's Program

-The Department for Women and Gender Equality administers the Women's Program with an aim to achieve the full participation of women in the economic, social and democratic life of Canada.
-Funding is provided to eligible organizations in support of projects at the local, regional and national levels that address one of three priority areas, which includes “ending violence against women and girls”.
-Funding is available for up to 36 months for projects that address barriers faced by women, including women and girls who are survivors of human trafficking.
-These funding opportunities can be found at the Gender-Based Violence Knowledge Centre.
+The Women's Program, administered by Women and Gender Equality Canada (WAGE), supports time-limited projects that address systemic barriers to women's equality in Canadian society.
+Funding is provided to eligible organizations in support of projects at the local, regional and national levels that address one of three priority areas, which includes "ending violence against women and girls".
+Funding opportunities can be found on WAGE's website.

 Gender-Based Violence Program

-The Department for Women and Gender Equality administers the Gender-Based Violence (GBV) Program as part of It’s Time: Canada’s Strategy to Prevent and Address Gender-Based Violence.
-The Program supports organizations working in the GBV sector to develop and implement promising practices to address gaps in supports for Indigenous and underserved groups of victims and survivors in Canada, including women and girls, children and youth, seniors, LGBTQ2 and gender non-binary individuals, immigrants and refugees, women living with disabilities, and women living in rural and remote communities.
-Human trafficking-related funding opportunities can be found at the Gender-Based Violence Knowledge Centre.
+WAGE administers the Gender-Based Violence (GBV) Program as part of It's Time: Canada's Strategy to Prevent and Address Gender-Based Violence.
+The Program supports organizations working in the GBV sector to develop and implement promising practices to address gaps in supports for Indigenous and underserved groups of victims and survivors in Canada.
+Funding opportunities can be found on WAGE's website.

 Feminist International Assistance Policy

-Canada’s Feminist International Assistance policy supports efforts to prevent and address the high rates of gender- and sexual-based violence and harmful practices experienced by women and girls.
+Canada's Feminist International Assistance Policy supports efforts to prevent and address the high rates of gender- and sexual-based violence and harmful practices experienced by women and girls.
 Canada supports developing countries in their efforts to reduce vulnerabilities, such as poverty, inequality, violence and conflict, especially for women, children, adolescents and young adults at risk of being trafficked.
-Investment in international assistance can help strengthen labour laws, public health, education and child protection systems, as well as build the capacity of law enforcement and justice systems to address all forms of sexual- and gender-based violence.

 Canadian Fund for Local Initiatives